 Tasting Notes: Spicy aromas with undertones of fresh flowers, such as chamomile, just picked fruits and candied citron.
 On the palate, there are typical notes of softness of the variety, balanced by freshness and minerality.

-Serving Suggestion: Seafood, grilled seafood and white meats.
+Ideal With: Seafood, grilled seafood and white meats.

 Dry/Sweet Value (1 is dry, 7 is very sweet): 1